humanprotocol/hmt-escrow/README.md

 1. In your Metamask wallet switch to the Worker 1 account that we imported above.
 Navigate to http://localhost:3001 and enter a fortune prediction (any text).
 2. Now switch to Worker 2 and enter a fortune prediction (it should be different from Worker 1).

 We have now provided 2 predictions from 2 Workers.
-Lets check the status of the job again by navigating to http://localhost:3001
-You should see account balance for Worker 1 and 2 has increased by the relevant amount.
-The final results URL can be found by navigating to the Job Launcher (http://localhost:3000).
+Lets check the status of the job again by navigating to http://localhost:3001 You should also see that the account balances for Worker 1 and 2 have increased by the relevant amount.
+The final results URL can be found by navigating to the Job Launcher (http://localhost:3000) and entering the Escrow contract address into the searchbar.

 # Run Tests Locally